kenbenarduneanya/ADIDAS_SALES_ANALYSIS/README.md

 While In-store generate the lowest total sum of units sold with 689,990.00. this trend should be attended and proper evaluation of causing factors treated to avoid further losses.

+THE PERCENTAGE GROWTH FROM 2020 TO 2021 IS 294.51%.
+IN TOTAL SUM OF SALES GENERATED

 ### RECOMENDATIONS
 We should focus on our highest potential sales method i.e OUTLETS as They show consistent performance YoY.